Tropical toric maximum likelihood estimation: Tropical affine spaces

-\begin{question} The underlying matroid for the tropical affine space $L_{A,u}$ is representable.
+This implies $y^{(\tau)}_j = y_j = w^{(\tau)}_j$ for all $j\in\tau$ and thus $y^{(\tau)}=w^{(\tau)}$, which completes the proof. \end{proof} \begin{question} The underlying matroid for the tropical affine space $L_{A,u}$ is representable.
 It would be good to know how much is true otherwise.
 For instance, does the function $\pi$ in Proposition \ref{proposition: tropical plucker vector} satisfy the tropical Pl\"{u}cker relations \cite[Equation 4.4.2]{maclagan_2015_introduction} if $M$ is not representable?
 If the answer is positive, then $w\in\R^n$ induces a tropical affine space $L$ associated with any matroid $M$.
 Is $w^{(\tau)}$ a vertex of $L$ in this case? \end{question}